Capture the Moment!

 If you have a limited budget and want the highest possible resolution, Sony users should probably buy the new Sony a7R V. Its frame rate is only 10 fps, but it has a 60MP sensor, a selfie-friendly LCD that’s ideal for vlogging and an improved autofocus system that doesn’t make you choose between humans, animals and birds.
 Alternatively, if you prefer a higher frame rate and don’t mind the minimum ISO of 250, you could opt for the new Sony a9 III with pre-capture and blistering bursts of 120 fps!

-Canon and Nikon have a more limited range of mirrorless lenses than Sony, and both companies have chosen to make life difficult for third-party manufacturers to release compatible lenses.
-However, that should sort itself out in time.
-In the meantime, why not read my guide to the best lenses for wildlife photography…?
+Canon and Nikon have a more limited range of mirrorless lenses than Sony, and both companies have chosen to make life difficult for third-party manufacturers to release compatible lenses—although that’s changing over time.
+My favourite at the moment is the NIKKOR Z 600mm f/4 TC VR S, which is the longest available lens with a built-in 1.4x teleconverter, making it ideal for wildlife photography.

 If you’d like to order a framed print of one of my wildlife photographs, please visit the Prints page.